-It’s a cruel fact of life: Your belly is going to expand but the waistband of your pants wont.
+It’s a cruel fact of life: Your belly is going to expand but the waistband of your pants won't.
 In the first trimester you are going to rapidly gain baby weight and that can lead to all kinds of problems.
+This is where belly bands can help, so read on to find out what the best belly band is!

 One common complaint of pregnancy is that your jeans and pants that were comfortable just days earlier will begin to dig into your waist, poking and chaffing you with each move.
 And that’s if you can even get them on.